Irish anti-immigration protests: East Wall Protest Committee

 On 28 November and 5 December 2022, protesters blocked access to the Dublin Port Tunnel, leading to diversions, and a group of the protesters identifying as the "East Wall Protest Committee" have held further regular protests at the tunnel and on the East Wall Road, on Mondays, Wednesdays and Fridays as of November.
 On the night of 18 December, they also blocked traffic accessing the East-Link toll bridge, Samuel Beckett Bridge and Busáras.
 It is led by solicitor and former Workers' Party member, Malachy Steenson, a lifelong Socialist Republican.
 During protests at Amiens Street, a spokesperson for the committee, Nigel Murphy, said that the protests organised by the group are not against asylum seekers in the area, but they are about "treating them suitably and giving them accommodation which is suitable."
 The committee has told their activists not to have any political banners as they would be "rejected by residents".
 The degree of local support for and membership of the committee is unclear.

-The committee paused their protests to meet with Roderic O'Gorman (the minister leading the DCEDIY), Paschal Donohoe (the Minister for Public Expenditure, National Development Plan Delivery and Reform), and another committee but Steenson said prior to the meeting that he had no intention of ceasing the protest if the centre was not closed within 7 days.
+The committee paused their protests to meet with Roderic O'Gorman (the Minister for Children, Equality, Disability, Integration and Youth), Paschal Donohoe (the Minister for Public Expenditure, National Development Plan Delivery and Reform), and another committee but Steenson said prior to the meeting that he had no intention of ceasing the protest if the centre was not closed within seven days.
 Protests resumed after the meeting, blocking traffic again on 2 December.
-A Sunday World report also described Steenson and Hermann Kelly, leader of the Irish Freedom Party, using the protest to speak out against the provision of tampons in the male toilets of Dáil Éireann, LGBT and Ukrainian flags being flown over State buildings over the Tricolour, Sinn Féin and its leader Mary Lou McDonald, local Social Democrats TD Gary Gannon, the EU, and the "super woke".
+A Sunday World report also described Steenson and Hermann Kelly, leader of the Irish Freedom Party, using the protest to speak out against the provision of tampons in the male toilets of Dáil Éireann, LGBT and Ukrainian flags being flown over State buildings, Sinn Féin and its leader Mary Lou McDonald, local Social Democrats TD Gary Gannon, the EU and the "super woke".